sabertooth-io/demo-heart_rate_service/README.md

 #### Requirements
 ------------
-Chrome 45+, behind an experimental flag.
+Web-Bluetooth is behind an experimental flag in Chrome 45+.
 Go to `chrome://flags/#enable-web-bluetooth` to enable the flag.
 Restart Chrome and you should be good to go.

-Chrome on the following devices will allow you to experiment with web-bluetooth.
+Experiment with web-bluetooth on the following devices.
   * Linux
   * ChromeOS
   * Android